Emergency Mobile Alert

 If your phone is on, capable and inside the targeted area, you should get the alerts.
 You don’t have to download an app or subscribe to a service, just ensure your phone is capable and updated.

-Emergency Mobile Alert does not replace other emergency alerts.
+Emergency Mobile Alert is an additional channel to help keep people safe if there is an emergency.
+It does not replace other emergency alerts.
 If you feel your life is in danger, don’t wait for an official warning.
 Take immediate action.

 Emergency Mobile Alert uses a dedicated signal, so it’s not affected by network congestion.
 This can make Emergency Mobile Alert more reliable in an emergency when mobile phone traffic or people accessing websites could overload the network.